valkey-io/valkey-doc/commands/memory-usage.md

 The reported usage is the total of memory allocations for data and administrative overheads that a key and its value require.

-For nested data types, the optional `SAMPLES` option can be provided, where `count` is the number of sampled nested values.
-The samples are averaged to estimate the total size.
+For aggregate data types (lists, sets, hashes, sorted sets, and streams), the optional `SAMPLES` option can be provided, where `count` is the number of sampled elements.
+The sampled elements are averaged to estimate the total size.
 By default, this option is set to `5`.
-To sample the all of the nested values, use `SAMPLES 0`.
+To sample all of the elements, use `SAMPLES 0`.
+The `SAMPLES` option has no effect on strings, whose size is always measured exactly.

 ## Examples